steelswords/blog/content/blog/linux-tools-i-cannot-live-without.md

 Honestly, learning Vim was one of the best things I could do for decreasing the friction in my workflow.
-Being able to train muscle memory to "jump over here" "replace just that word", or "back up to the beginning of the line" without fumbling for the "Home" key or the mouse has been a gamechanger.
+Being able to train muscle memory to "jump over here" "replace just that word", or "back up to the beginning of the line" without fumbling for the "Home" key or the mouse has been a game changer.
 It is also a sort of gateway drug for everything else you see here.
 I'm on this path today because I invested time in learning how to be efficient with Vim.